iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Importing a Function

 - How do we know that `customMessage` is a function?
+You can check the export, use typeOf, or log it to the console.
 - Why are we passing "Nice to see you," and "Ava" to the `customMessage` function?
+Have to pass two arguments because it takes two paramaters.
+Function won't work without arguments.

 ```js
 import {